The Bookshelf is a great place to upload resources that you can add to lessons or share with students.

 Can I organize the resources in the Shared With Me section into folders?
 Since those resources are owned by others, you won't be able to organize them.

-What are the rules with adding resources from your Google Drive?
+What are the rules for adding resources from your Google Drive?
 1) You can only upload one file at a time from your Google Drive.
 2) You can only upload resources that are owned by you; you can't upload files that have been shared with you.
-3) You can't add resources from a shared drive, however, see the tip below for a way to address this!
+3) You can't add resources from a shared drive.
+However, see the tip below for a way to address this!

 💡 Tip from the Otus Team

 Use these steps to create a "shortcut" that will move a file from a Shared Drive into your own Google Drive:

 On your computer, go to drive.google.com and go to the Shared Drive that you are looking to access.

 Right-click the file or folder you want to make a shortcut for.

 Choose where you want the shortcut to be.

 Click Add shortcut.